<img alt="" src="https://secure.insightful-enterprise-52.com/784587.png" style="display:none;">

 • Development and testing costs are minimal.

-• Cost-effective development: devs with minimal training can easily learn development through a low-code platform, to create hybrid business apps that work cross-platform.
+• Cost-effective development: Developers with minimal training can easily learn development through a low-code platform to create hybrid business apps that work cross-platform.

 Difference Between BPMS and Low-Code Platforms

 • Low-code platforms are cheaper.
-For instance, Kissflow has a standard pricing of $9 per user per month, while traditional BPM bills can run into the hundreds of thousands, and frequently much more than even that.
+For instance, Kissflow has standard pricing of $9 per user per month, while traditional BPM bills can run into the hundreds of thousands and frequently much more than even that.

 • Regular employees can, with minimal training, develop a range of BPM solutions using low code.
 With traditional solutions, they will need formal training and coding knowledge.